OpenInternet/MyWebsiteIsDown/MyWebsiteIsDown.md

 # First Steps: Diagnosing other potential problems

 Sites most often go down due to programming errors or technical problems at the company that hosts the site.
 Sometimes, other things like legal challenges can cause a host to turn a site off as well.
-Let’s first try to check for these common problems.
+Let's first try to check for these common problems.
 When possible, the best first step is to contact a trusted person who can help with your website (your webmaster, the people who helped you set up your site, your internal staff if you have them, and the company that hosts your site).

 After investigating these common challenges below, **Contact your webmaster and the site host!** The problem you face may not be reported on their status page yet, may be a temporary problem, or they may not yet be aware of the problem.
 A good relationship with your service providers goes a long way - be clear and polite, and share the results of your investigation using these questions to help them quickly troubleshoot the problem.